 With a warming and drying trend as mentioned in the weather forecast, fire activity has increased slightly over the next few days.
 Fire is expected to remain within containment lines.

-The fire still has substantial heat and interior smokes that are visible from the surrounding communities.
+The fire still has interior heat that produce smokes that are visible from the surrounding communities.
 The fire is not expected to present significant control problems but if the fire reestablishes beyond containment lines, it would negatively affect private and public infrastructure, lead to evacuations of large swaths of residential areas, endangered species habitat, watersheds which provide salmon habitat, high value agricultural operations, communication sites of local and national importance, tourism opportunities, and associated economic impacts and job losses.